Lodging Type: Other

 Treetops is engaged in a 4-year conservation initiative Restore the Bush with KWS involving the rehabilitation of 125 hectares of the Aberdare National Park.

-To request availability / quotation, add Treetops to your shortlist.
+To find out more, or request a quotation, add Treetops to your list of favourites.